alexkneifel/353_colab_datacreation_and_nn/README.md

 # 353_colab_datacreation_and_nn
-Google Colab scripts for license plate characters, includes data creation and neural network training/analyzing
+Google Colab scripts for license plate characters, includes data creation and neural network training/analyzing.

+It also involves the data processing pipeline.